 Nechells Primary E-ACT academy is committed to creating a happy and safe environment for our children to learn.
 The health and safety of all our children is paramount.
 Parents and carers are the most important people to keep their children safe.
 You should always feel confident to raise concerns about your child.

-The academy has a Designated Safeguarding Lead- Miss Jasmin Sanders; a Deputy Designated Safeguarding Lead- Mr David Camps; a Special Education Needs and Disability Co-ordinator- Mrs Sarah Mansell and three Safeguarding Officers – our Headteacher Mrs Leanne Mahony, Mrs Neelam Ahmed and Mr Andrew Stratford.
+The academy has a Designated Safeguarding Lead- Miss Jasmin Sanders; a Deputy Designated Safeguarding Lead- Mr David Camps; a Special Education Needs and Disability Co-ordinator- Mrs Sarah Mansell and two Safeguarding Officers – our Headteacher Mrs Leanne Mahony and Mr Andrew Stratford.
 This team have all had specialised training to know what to do when a concern is brought to them.

 We ensure that children are growing up in a safe environment at home and school which enables them to have optimum life chances and enter adulthood successfully and happily.